 The hot spot imposter (He’s close, real close)Macrovector/ShutterstockHow it works: You’re sitting in an airport or a coffee shop and you log into the local Wi-Fi zone.
 It could be free, or it could resemble a pay service like Boingo Wireless.
 You get connected, and everything seems fine.
 What’s really going on: The site only looks legitimate.
 It’s actually run by a nearby criminal from a laptop.
 If it’s a “free” site, the crook is mining your computer for banking, credit card, and other password information.
 If it’s a fake pay site, he gets your purchase payment, then sells your card number to other crooks.
 The big picture: Fake Wi-Fi hot spots are cropping up everywhere, and it can be difficult to tell them from the real thing.
 “It’s lucrative and easy to do,” says Brian Yoder, vice president of engineering at CyberDefender, a manufacturer of antivirus software.
 “Criminals duplicate the legitimate Web page of a Wi-Fi provider like Verizon or AT&T and tweak it so it sends your information to their laptop.”
 Avoidance maneuver: Make sure you’re not set up to automatically connect to nonpreferred networks.
 (For PCs, go to the Network and Sharing Center in the Control Panel.
 Click on the link for the Wi-Fi network you're currently using.
 A box with a "General" tab should pop up.
 Click "Wireless Properties."
 Then, uncheck the box next to "Connect automatically when this network is in range," and click OK to enable.
 For Macs, click on the Wifi button in the upper right, click "Open Network Preferences," and check “Ask to join new networks.”)
 Before traveling, buy a $20 Visa or MasterCard gift card to purchase airport Wi-Fi access (enough for two days) so you won’t broadcast your credit or debit card information.
 Or set up an advance account with providers at airports you’ll be visiting.
 This map lists Wi-Fi services at all U.S. airports.
 And don’t do any banking or Internet shopping from public hot spots unless you’re certain the network is secure.
 (Look for https in the URL, or check the lower right-hand corner of your browser for a small padlock icon.)
 Learn more about how to disable automatic Wi-Fi connections.

 The not-so-sweet tweet (It’s a real long shot)Macrovector/ShutterstockHow it works: You get a “tweet” from a Twitter follower, raving about a contest for a free iPad or some other expensive prize: “Just click on the link to learn more.”
 What’s really going on: The link downloads a “bot” (software robot), adding your computer to a botnet of “zombies” that scammers use to send spam e-mail.
 The big picture: Scammers are taking advantage of URL-shortening services that allow Twitter users to share links that would otherwise be longer than the 140-character maximum for a tweet.
 These legitimate services break down a huge URL to 10 or 15 characters.
 But when users can’t see the actual URL, it’s easy for bad guys to post malicious links.
 Avoidance maneuver: Before clicking on a Twitter link from a follower you don’t know, check out his profile, says Josh George, a website entrepreneur in Vancouver, Washington, who follows online scams.
 “If he’s following hundreds of thousands of people and nobody is following him, it’s a bot,” he says.
-This writer decided to respond to a scam email, with hilarious results.
+Here's how to protect yourself online to avoid being scammed.

 Content continues below ad